To browse the full list of courses available by academic department, visit Courses of Instruction.

 Sally Scatton, Head Field Hockey Coach, Assistant Director of Athletics

-Lindsay Sharman, Head Basketball and Golf Coach
+Lindsay Sharman, Head Basketball Coach

 Jaime Totten, Head Ice Hockey Coach